ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 resolver function.

-The static relocations with a prefix of ``R_AARCH64_TLSDESC_`` targeting TLS symbol ``var``, instruct the static linker to create a TLS Descriptor for ``var``.
+The static relocations with a prefix of ``R_AARCH64_TLSDESC_`` targeting TLS symbol ``var`` instruct the static linker to create a TLS Descriptor for ``var``.
 The TLS Descriptor for a variable is stored in a pair of consecutive GOT entries, N and N + 1.
 The GOT entry for N has a dynamic ``R_AARCH64_TLSDESC`` relocation targeting